0x59616e/SteinsOS/README.md

 # Introduction
 SteinsOS is an operating system featuring non-preemptive kernel targeting on single-core armv8 architecture.

 It is buggy and still in progress.
-My current goal is to make it more stable.
+My current goal is to make it more stable and add some tests.

 # Document
 Below are SteinsOS docuements, one in Taiwanese, and the other in English.